The Day the Internet Was Born: ARPANET's TCP/IP Switch on January 1, 1983

 - Lack of a Standardized Addressing Scheme: NCP used a relatively simple addressing scheme that was difficult to scale as the network grew.

-- Limited Error Recovery Mechanisms: NCP's error recovery capabilities were not robust enough to handle the increasing complexity of the network.
+- Limited Error Recovery Mechanisms: NCP's error recovery capabilities were not reliable enough to handle the increasing complexity of the network.

-- Difficulty in Interconnecting Different Networks: NCP was primarily designed for use within ARPANET and lacked the flexibility to seamlessly interconnect with other networks that might use different protocols.
+- Difficulty in Interconnecting Different Networks: NCP was primarily designed for use within ARPANET and lacked the flexibility to easily interconnect with other networks that might use different protocols.

 - Focus on Host-to-Host Communication: NCP primarily focused on direct communication between hosts and lacked the ability to support more complex network architectures, such as those involving multiple networks.

 Recognizing these limitations, researchers began exploring alternative protocols that could address the shortcomings of NCP and pave the way for a more scalable and interoperable internet.
-This led to the development of the Transmission Control Protocol/Internet Protocol (TCP/IP) suite.
+This led to the development of the Transmission Control Protocol/Internet Protocol (TCP/IP) suite Still holds up..

 TCP/IP was designed with a modular and layered architecture, separating the functions of data transmission and routing into distinct layers.
 This layered approach offered several advantages: